imgproxy/imgproxy/README.md

 * IMGPROXY_BIND - TCP address to listen on.
 Default: :8080;
 * IMGPROXY_READ_TIMEOUT - the maximum duration (seconds) for reading the entire request, including the body.
 Default: 10;
 * IMGPROXY_WRITE_TIMEOUT - the maximum duration (seconds) for writing the response.
 Default: 10;
+* IMGPROXY_CONCURRENCY - the maximum images to be processed simultaneously.
+Default: 100;

 #### Security